How to Overcome Interview Nerves: Calm Techniques for Before, During & After

 Following up after the interview helps reduce the anxiety as you wait for feedback.
 It shows your continued interest in the position and allows you to reiterate your qualifications, thank the interviewer for their time, and provide the additional details you may have forgotten.
 Plus, it displays professionalism and good business etiquette.

 Only 1 out of 4 candidates follow up after the interview, so by sending a follow-up note you will also set yourself apart from the competition.
-If you need help crafting a short and sweet letter, our resume-writing experts can write a follow-up note for you.

 Use the waiting time productively